-It is possible that your antivirus software is the cause of your iTunes backup session failed error.
+It is possible that your antivirus software is the cause of the backup session failed iTunes error.
 Your antivirus may view some of the processes involved in the backup as a threat and stop them from working.

 If this is the case, you would need to temporarily disable your antivirus and firewall programs and try the backup again.
 If this doesn’t resolve the error, you can try the next tip.

 You can also try to reset the lockdown folder to solve the iTunes backup issues.
 Just follow the steps below:

 - Close iTunes and disconnect your iPhone from the computer.

 - Find the iTunes lockdown folder at C:\ProgramData\Apple\Lockdown.

 - Delete all the files in this lockdown folder.